socunzombi/DailyCodingProblem/README.md

 Welcome to my coding playground, where I tackle the brain-teasers from [DailyCodingProblem](https://www.dailycodingproblem.com/) with a dash of humor and a sprinkle of C and C++.
 Because who said problem-solving can't be fun?

+## Prerequisites

+Before you jump into the coding joy, make sure you have the following essentials:

+- **C and C++ Compilers**: Ensure you have the necessary compilers installed for both C and C++.
+Popular choices include GCC (GNU Compiler Collection) for C, and G++ for C++.
+You can install them based on your operating system:

+  - For Linux:
+    ```bash
+    sudo apt-get update
+    sudo apt-get install build-essential
+    ```

+  - For macOS (using Homebrew):
+    ```bash
+    brew install gcc
+    ```

+  - For Windows (using MinGW or MSYS):
+    Install MinGW or MSYS and add the bin directory to your system's PATH.

+- **Code Editor**: Choose a code editor of your preference.
+Whether it's Visual Studio Code, Sublime Text, Atom, or any other editor, pick one that suits your style.
+The coding joy is best experienced with a comfortable editor by your side.

 ## What's Inside?

 The folder structure is as straightforward as a piece of cake: